 If a student transfers to another school district in the state the receiving district will be notified of any financial obligation of the pupil and will be requested to withhold the pupil's grades, diploma or transcripts until the obligation to the sending district is satisfied.
 Parents may challenge the underlying financial obligation using the District's Uniform Complaint Procedure.

 Graduation Information & Requirements

-Twenty-three (23) academic credits are required.
+Twenty-three (23) academic credits are required by the Helena Public Schools.

-1/2 Year 1 1/2 Years

-Health P.E.
+1⁄2 Year11⁄2 YearsHealthP.E.

-1 Year American History
+1 Year 2 Years American History Science